hnuti-brontosaurus/php-bis-api-client/README.md

 ## Opportunities

-Retrieve information about all opportunities:
+Retrieving information about all opportunities:

 ```php
 $parameters = new \HnutiBrontosaurus\BisClient\Request\Opportunity\OpportunityParameters();